Skip to main content

 (1) Step one: filing a complaint or appeal of adverse action with the supervisor or manager responsible for the program, service, policy, or administrative practice of the county board.

-(c) The supervisor or manager of the county board shall conduct an investigation of the complaint or appeal which shall include meeting with the individual or person who filed the complaint or appeal.
+(d) The supervisor or manager of the county board shall conduct an investigation of the complaint or appeal which includes meeting with the individual or person who filed the complaint or appeal and gathering and analyzing information related to the complaint or appeal.

-(d) Within fifteen calendar days of receipt of the complaint or appeal, the supervisor or manager of the county board shall provide and thereafter be available to discuss a written report and decision with the individual or person who filed the complaint or appeal.
-The written report and decision shall include the rationale for the decision and a description of the next step in the process if the individual or person is not satisfied with the decision of the supervisor or manager.
+(e) Within thirty calendar days of receipt of the complaint or appeal, the supervisor or manager of the county board shall issue, and thereafter be available to discuss, a written report and decision with the individual or person who filed the complaint or appeal.
+The written report and decision will be reviewed and signed by the superintendent of the county board (or the superintendent's designee) prior to being issued to the individual or person who filed the complaint or appeal.
+The written report and decision will include the rationale for the decision and a description of the next step in the process if the individual or person is not satisfied with the decision of the supervisor or manager.
+When the complaint or appeal is denied, the written report and decision will include a justification that clearly demonstrates how the decision complies with applicable rules and is based on accurate and current information.
+The county board will maintain a copy of the written report and decision and written evidence that the written report and decision was issued to the affected individual or person.

-(2) Step two: filing a complaint or appeal of adverse action with the superintendent of the county board.
+(2) Step two: filing a complaint or appeal of adverse action with the president of the county board.

-(i) The county board may hear the complaint or appeal;
+(i) The full county board may hear the complaint or appeal;

 (ii) A committee of two or more county board members appointed by the president of the county board with agreement of the county board, may hear the complaint or appeal.
 The committee shall issue a report and recommendation to the county board within ten calendar days of the conclusion of the hearing; or

-(iii) A hearing officer appointed by the county board may hear the complaint or appeal.
+(iii) A hearing officer appointed by the president of the county board may hear the complaint or appeal.
 The hearing officer shall have the same powers and authority in conducting the hearing as granted to the county board.
-The hearing officer shall not be an employee or contractor of the county board providing any service other than that of hearing officer.
-The hearing officer need not be an attorney, but shall possess qualifications to be able to make neutral and informed decisions about the complaint or appeal.
-The county board may ask the department to decide if a person is qualified to be a hearing officer.
+The hearing officer shall not be an employee or contracting entity of the county board providing any service other than that of hearing officer.
+The hearing officer need not be an attorney, but must possess qualifications to be able to make neutral and informed decisions about the complaint or appeal.
+The president of the county board may ask the department to decide if a person is qualified to be a hearing officer.
 The hearing officer shall issue a report and recommendation to the county board within ten calendar days of the conclusion of the hearing.

-(d) Upon request, the individual or person filing the complaint or appeal shall be provided access to all records and materials related to the complaint or appeal no less than ten calendar days before the hearing.
+(e) The president of the county board shall ensure the individual or person filing the complaint or appeal has access to all records and materials related to the complaint or appeal no less than ten calendar days before the hearing.

-(e) To the extent permitted by law, the hearing shall be private unless the individual or person requesting the hearing wants it open to the public.
+(f) To the extent permitted by law, the hearing shall be private unless the individual or person requesting the hearing wants the hearing open to the public.

-(h) The individual or person requesting the hearing shall have the right to have in attendance at the hearing and question any official, employee, or agent of the county board who may have evidence upon which the complaint or appeal is based.
+(i) The individual or person requesting the hearing has the right to have in attendance at the hearing and question any official, employee, or agent of the county board who may have evidence upon which the complaint or appeal is based.
+The president of the county board will inform the individual of this right in writing upon receipt of the notice of appeal.

-(i) Evidence presented at the hearing shall be recorded by stenographic means or by use of an audio recorder at the option of the county board.
-The record shall be made at the expense of the county board and, upon request, one copy of a written transcript shall be provided, at no cost, to the individual or person requesting the hearing.
+(j) The president of the county board shall ensure the hearing is recorded by electronic transcription, stenographic means, or by use of an audio recorder at the option of the county board.
+The record shall be made at the expense of the county board.
+Upon request, the county board shall provide at no cost, one copy of an accurate written transcript to the individual or person requesting the hearing.

-(k) Within fifteen calendar days of conclusion of a county board hearing or the county board's receipt of the report and recommendation from a county board-appointed committee or a hearing officer, the president of the county board or his or her designee shall send by certified mail, a copy of the county board's decision to the individual or person who requested the hearing.
-Such decision shall include the rationale for the decision and a description of the next step in the process if the individual or person is not satisfied with the decision of the county board.
+(m) Within thirty calendar days of conclusion of a county board hearing or the county board's receipt of the report and recommendation from a county board-appointed committee or a hearing officer, the president of the county board or the president's designee shall provide notice of the county board's decision to the individual or person who requested the hearing.
+The notice shall include the rationale for the decision and a description of the next step in the process if the individual or person is not satisfied with the decision of the county board.
+If the matter was heard by a county board-appointed committee or a hearing officer, the notice must explicitly state whether the county board accepted, rejected, or modified the resulting report and recommendation.
+The notice must specifically identify how evidence presented at the hearing was considered and how the county board's final position aligns with the Administrative Code.
+If the decision deviates from a hearing officer's recommendation, the rationale for deviation will be documented in detail.
+The county board will maintain a copy of the notice and written evidence that the notice was provided to the affected individual or person.

-(4) Step four: filing a complaint or appeal of adverse action with the director.
+(3) Step three: filing a complaint or appeal of adverse action with the director.

-(a) If the individual filing the complaint or appeal of adverse action is not satisfied with the outcome of the process set forth in paragraph (G)(3) of this rule, the individual may file a complaint or appeal with the director.
+(a) If the individual or person filing the complaint or appeal of adverse action is not satisfied with the outcome of the process set forth in paragraph (G)(2) of this rule, the individual or person may file a complaint or appeal with the director.

 (c) The director shall send a copy of the complaint or appeal of adverse action to the superintendent and president of the county board.